Benna96/witcher-3-reasonable-senses-configurable/README.md

 - ***Important note:*** If your Mods menu has over 9 menus in it, the ones later in the list don't work due to engine limitations.
 You'll need to install [Community Patch - Menu Strings](https://www.nexusmods.com/witcher3/mods/3650) and edit `modReasonableSenses.xml` to put Reasonable Senses Configurable in a submenu, see description of [Menu Strings](https://www.nexusmods.com/witcher3/mods/3650) for instructions.
 Reasonable Senses Configurable supports whichever submenu you pick; I pick *Visuals and Graphics*, myself (and plan to ship a version of the mod already under it).
+- ATM, you have to load a save after changing settings for them to apply.